Bingqing-L/Bingqing-L.github.io/projects/health_analysis_updated.md

 ## Introduction

 Health outcomes vary widely across the United States, and these differences are not random.
-Using county-level data from the CDC PLACES dataset, this project explores how geographic location and behavioral factors jointly shape public health outcomes such as obesity, diabetes, and physical inactivity.
+Using county-level data from the CDC PLACES dataset, this project explores how geographic location, behavioral factors, and economic conditions jointly shape public health outcomes such as obesity, diabetes, and physical inactivity.
+By combining multiple datasets, this analysis examines not only where health disparities exist, but also why they may occur.
+In particular, it investigates how patterns of physical inactivity and poverty relate to worse health outcomes across regions.

 ---